-As discussed in the unaudited RSI section of the 2022 Financial Report, the combined Social Security trust funds are projected to be depleted in 2035.17 Further, based on the achievement of the cost growth reductions discussed above, the Medicare Part A trust fund is projected to be depleted in 2028.
-After depletion, the trust funds would be unable to pay the full amount of scheduled benefits.
-For Social Security, future revenues were projected to be sufficient to pay 80 percent of scheduled benefits in 2035, the year of projected combined trust funds depletion, and decreasing to 74 percent of scheduled benefits in 2096.
-For Medicare Part A, future revenues were projected to be sufficient to pay 90 percent of scheduled benefits in 2028, the year of projected trust fund depletion, declining to 80 percent by 2046, and then increasing to 93 percent of scheduled benefits in 2096.
+Security, future revenues were projected to be sufficient to pay 80 percent of scheduled benefits in 2034, the year of projected combined trust funds depletion, decreasing to 74 percent of scheduled benefits in 2097.
+For Medicare Part A, future revenues were projected to be sufficient to pay 89 percent of scheduled benefits in 2031, the year of projected trust fund depletion, declining to 81 percent by 2047, and then increasing to 96 percent of scheduled benefits in 2097.